-- 17.5 The review shall be based on the following documents: - 17.5.1 the Annual Information Form supplied by the University and completed by the academic staff member.
-In the case of members being reviewed after two or more years, consideration shall be given to the Annual Information Forms for the entire period under review;

-- 17.5.2 the Performance Review Form(s), supplied by the University, completed by the initial reviewer, the Review Committee, and the Dean or equivalent, and signed by the member as indicated in Articles 17.13, 17.14, and 17.15; - 17.5.3 a current curriculum vitae; - 17.5.4 material in the academic staff member's official file relevant to the period under review; - 17.5.5 documents and other works relevant to the academic staff member's performance of duties during the period under review; - 17.5.6 aggregated and summarized data from student course/instructor evaluations developed pursuant to Article 17.19 and forming part of the official file pursuant to Article 10.5;
+- 17.4 The review shall be based on the following documents: - 17.4.1 the Annual Information Form supplied by the University and completed by the academic staff member.
+In the case of members being reviewed after two or more years, consideration shall be given to the Annual Information Form from each year for the entire period under review; - 17.4.2 the Performance Review Form(s), supplied by the University, completed by the initial reviewer, the Review Committee, and the Dean and signed by the member as indicated in Articles 17.12, 17.13, and 17.14; - 17.4.3 a current curriculum vitae: - 17.4.4 material in the academic staff member's official file relevant to the period under review; - 17.4.5 documents and other works relevant to the academic staff member's performance of duties during the period under review; - 17.4.6 aggregated and summarized data from student course/instructor evaluations developed pursuant to Article 17.18 and forming part of the official file pursuant to Article 10.7.